tompoek/ground_filter/README.md

-# Simple ground filtering demonstration in ROS and RVIZ
+# Simple ground filtering demonstration in ROS2 and RViz2

-In this demo using RVIZ, a vehicle is approaching an obstacle.
-We preprocess the LiDAR point clouds by distinguishing non-ground obstacles (shown in pink) from ground (shown in orange).
+In this demo using RViz2, a vehicle is approaching an obstacle.
+I preprocess the LiDAR point clouds by distinguishing non-ground obstacles (shown in pink) from ground (shown in orange).

-Check the youtube videos for rviz recordings:
+Check the youtube videos for rviz recordings: (videos below were ROS1 Melodic implementation)

 * https://www.youtube.com/watch?v=1cPNjVveXvY
 * https://www.youtube.com/watch?v=AfEXqDKbUt0

 ### Environment

-Linux Ubuntu 18.04 ROS Melodic, you are free to use other Ubuntu and ROS distributions, however they are not yet tested here.
+Linux Ubuntu 22.04 ROS2 Humble, you are free to use other Ubuntu and ROS2 distributions, be sure to source the correct setups.

-For all terminals you open later, assuming you have sourced ros melodic by default, otherwise:
+For all terminals you open later, assuming you have sourced ros2 by default, otherwise:

-> echo "source /opt/ros/melodic/setup.bash" >> ~/.bashrc
+> echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc

 ### Build

-> mkdir -p ~/catkin_ws/src
+> mkdir -p ~/ros2_ws/src

-> cd ~/
+> cd ~/ros2_ws/src/

 > git clone https://github.com/tompoek/ground_filter

-> cp -r ~/ground_filter ~/catkin_ws/src/

-> cd ~/catkin_ws/
+> cd ~/ros2_ws/

-> catkin_make
+> colcon build --packages-select ground_filter_pkg

 ### Run

-open terminal 1:
+In terminal 1:

-> roscore

-open terminal 2:

-> rosrun rviz rviz
+> rviz2

-in rviz UI, import the provided rviz config: rviz.rviz
+Once rviz2 UI is opened, import the provided rviz2 config: rviz.rviz

-open terminal 3:
+In terminal 2:

-> source ~/catkin_ws/devel/setup.bash
+> . install/setup.bash

-> rosrun ground_filter_pkg ground_filter
+> ros2 run ground_filter_pkg ground_filter

-open terminal 4:
+In terminal 3:

-> curl -o lidar_bagfile.bag https://drive.google.com/uc?id=1I2Eg-6Dl1GyrdVGBubHunHwM2Rh9ea3n
+> curl -o lidar_bagfile.bag https://drive.google.com/uc?id=12DoGBU6A0A8leMyhqwXASGQqoOyRcbTR

-> rosbag play lidar_bagfile.bag
+> ros2 bag play lidar_bagfile.bag

-Switch to rviz UI and see the play (/ground and /nonground in different colours).
+Switch to rviz2 UI and see the replay (/ground and /nonground in different colours).
 You should be able to reproduce everything as in the recordings.
 ENJOY!

 ### List of Assumptions: